 The real bummer, of course, is that those foods – the ones that are the worst for us – are often really tempting.
 And there are even foods we’re told are good for us, but they simply aren’t.

-But don’t worry… I’m not here to tell you to give your favorite foods cold turkey.
-Instead, I’ve got a list of great substitutions up my sleeve.
+But don’t worry… you don’t necessarily have to give your favorite foods cold turkey.
+Instead, theres a list of great substitutions.
 You may not even miss your ‘favorite’ foods once you’re in the habit of substituting great new faves.

-After all, a lot of common “healthy” foods are easy to swap out … and I’ve got some substitutions that are absolutely delicious.
-Watch the video I created on the topic or simply keep reading:
+After all, a lot of common “healthy” foods are easy to swap out … and theres some great substitutions that are absolutely delicious.
+Watch the video on the topic or simply keep reading:

 Peanut butter happened to be one of my personal favorites before I got on the right path with my diet.
 So let’s start there.